Timiodon/TFWR-Translations/EN/docs/unlocks/megafarm.md

 Note that spawning drones takes time, so it's not a good idea to spawn a new drone for every little thing.

+You can use `has_finished(drone)` to check if the drone has finished without waiting for it.

 ## No Shared Memory
 Each drone has its own memory and cannot directly read or write another drone's globals.